 See full video of this kitchen we made for YouTube below.

-"Every room uniquely tells the story of its owners who live and find comfort in the environment we create.
-We are happy to share designer resources and collections of distinctively unique products for your kitchen and home."
-All blog posts are written by owners ...Grace and Ken
+"Every room uniquely tells the story of its owners who live and find comfort in the environment we create."
+With 30+ years of established relationships in the kitchen and bath industry, we fully disclose that Kitchen Designs is affiliated with the vendors and manufacturers we discuss, share, and link to on this site.
+We are happy to share our designers' selections with you.
+All posts are written by owners ...Grace and Ken

 Kitchen Designs is officially ranked #1 in the tri-state (NY, NJ, CT) and #7 in the US!
 Our highest ranking EVER!
 Thank you for your support.
 It is our privilege to do what we do for you.
 Thank you too for supporting our blog by purchasing items through some of the links and ads you see on the site. .